oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [The Client MUST validate that the reserved flags in the CONNACK packet are set to 0.
 If any of the reserved flags is not 0 it is a Malformed
 Packet.]{.mark}

-#### 3.1.5.3 Correlation Id
+#### 3.1.5.3 Packet Identifier

-The same value as the one contained in the corresponding CONNECT packet.
+The same value as the Packet Identifier in the CONNECT Packet being acknowledged.

 #### 3.1.5.4 Reason Code